Judy Spreckels: Spreckels' relationship with Elvis Presley

+On May 28, 1956 The Memphis Press-Scimitar was more complete : Spreckels added "Just call me an admirer.
+I think he's the greatest".

 When Presley and Spreckels visited Graceland, she said, "We stayed up all night listening to Elvis singing and playing the piano.
 He liked to sing hymns. ...
 He introduced me to Amazing Grace."

+In March 1958, when Elvis left home for the Army, Spreckels was among the friends who were in Memphis, such as Anita Wood, Patsy Presley and Mrs Travis Smith.

-She also went to the funeral of his mother Gladys in 1958, saying "I have never seen anyone as sad as Elvis was ...
+She also went to the funeral of his mother Gladys in August 1958, saying "I have never seen anyone as sad as Elvis was ...
 He grieved.
 He cried continuously.
 We were in the front hall at Graceland, and he stood there hugging me for a half-hour.
 He was crying and crying and crying.
 It was the saddest thing I'd ever seen."
-In a letter of August 25, 1958, Presley's manager Colonel Tom Parker confirms that Judy Spreckels came "to Memphis to be with Elvis for the Funeral [,] this was very kind of her also.
+In a letter of August 25, 1958, Presley's manager Colonel Tom Parker confirms that Spreckels came "to Memphis to be with Elvis for the Funeral [,] this was very kind of her also.
 And I know Elvis did appreciate this so very much."